ElizabethGraham/fan-hub/README.md

 - Live-game freshness is conservative for the assessment.
 A production game center should lower cache times during active games.
 - No persistent user preferences or favorites are included, but I would've liked to include that.

+## Tradeoffs
+- SportRadar provides game titles such as “Game 1” but does not provide playoff round context.
+Playoff round labels are intentionally hardcoded for this assessment.
+Given the scope and goals of the exercise, I prioritized architecture, testing, deployment, and UI/UX polish over building a more generalized playoff-stage derivation system.
+- The application uses Next.js caching primitives rather than introducing a more complex external caching layer.
+This works well for a single deployment target, but if the application were scaled horizontally across multiple instances, I would likely introduce a shared caching layer (e.g., Redis) so instances could share cached data and avoid redundant cache warming.

+## Assumptions
+- The application is written for Spurs fans, so presentation is intentionally Spurs-centric.
+- Opponent information is presented as context, but the UI avoids celebrating opposing teams.
+- Reducing unnecessary API traffic is prioritized over minute-by-minute updates for non-live content.

 ## AI-Assisted Development

 AI-assisted tools were used as a sounding board for technical discussions, alternative implementations, and code review.
 Suggestions were evaluated, modified, and tested before being incorporated into the project.
 For example, I used a combination of SportRadar documentation, Postman collections, and AI-assisted analysis to understand API response structures and evaluate integration approaches more quickly.
 All architecture, implementation, and debugging decisions were made manually.